Graylog2/documentation/pages/searching/csv_export.rst

 .. image:: /images/searching/csv_export.png
    :align: center

-This will opan a modal where you can choose the fields the CSV document should contain.
+This will open a modal where you can choose the fields the CSV document should contain.
 You can also optionally specify a stream to filter the messages.
 Clicking on *Downlaod* will create the file based on the specified options and start the download.

 .. image:: /images/searching/csv_export_dialog.png